ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

 |sports_leisure               |8641       |
 |furniture_decor              |8334       |
 |computers_accessories        |7827       |

+The query results show that the top-selling product category is **bed_bath_table** with **11,115** sales, followed by **health_beauty** (**9,670**), **sports_leisure** (**8,641**), **furniture_decor** (**8,334**), and **computers_accessories** (**7,827**).
+These categories represent the highest volume of products sold, indicating strong consumer demand and offering valuable insights for Olist to optimize stock levels, marketing focus, and supplier relationships in these areas.

 ## Tableau Visualization
 ![Dashboard](https://github.com/ShaikhBorhanUddin/Brazilian_E_Commerce_Project/blob/main/Images/Sheet%202205.png?raw=true)

 # Q3: What is the average delivery time by state?

+This question helps uncover regional differences in delivery performance by calculating the average delivery time (in days) for orders delivered to each Brazilian state.
+For a company like Olist, understanding how delivery times vary geographically is critical for evaluating logistics efficiency, identifying bottlenecks in the supply chain, and improving customer satisfaction.
+It also enables better planning with delivery partners and helps set realistic expectations for customers based on their location.

 ## Solution
 ```SQL
 SELECT